The Engineering Job Interview – How an Engineer Dresses Professionally

 The Big Picture: Function, Form, and Men’s Clothes

-And it will certainly mean paying attention to the practical tools you carry with you -- no one should be showing up at an engineering interview without a pen and a mechanical pencil in the pocket, even if it’s not a hands-on part of the application process.
+And it will certainly mean paying attention to the practical tools you carry with you — no one should be showing up at an engineering interview without a pen and a mechanical pencil in the pocket, even if it’s not a hands-on part of the application process.

 Formal Interviews: The Interview Suit

-Appearing at an interview well turned-out is more than a superficial gesture -- it shows an awareness of standards and an ability to adapt to them, which is as much a job skill as any drafting or mathematical technique, and it demonstrates attention to detail and an ability to do the basic research for a project.
+Appearing at an interview well turned-out is more than a superficial gesture — it shows an awareness of standards and an ability to adapt to them, which is as much a job skill as any drafting or mathematical technique, and it demonstrates attention to detail and an ability to do the basic research for a project.

-We caution strongly against deviating too far on any of these points in the primary interview suit -- there’s lots of room for stylistic innovation in other wardrobe staples, but stick to the basics for job interviews, especially first meetings and formal sit-down interviews.
+We caution strongly against deviating too far on any of these points in the primary interview suit — there’s lots of room for stylistic innovation in other wardrobe staples, but stick to the basics for job interviews, especially first meetings and formal sit-down interviews.

 A small amount of other fibers in the blend is perfectly acceptable, and may even give your suit some added durability, but avoid anything with a high percentage of synthetic fiber, or anything that has a slickly smooth sheen to it.
-The matte finish of good wool gives a neat drape and a restrained personal effect that projects neatness and tidyness at an interview.
+The matte finish of good wool gives a neat drape and a restrained personal effect that projects neatness and tidiness at an interview.

-You can’t really afford even small gaffes at a high-stakes interview, so have your suit adjusted if it wasn’t tailored to your measurements in the first place: the sleeves should fall to the base of the wrist and leave 1/2" or so of shirt cuff visible, the lapels should lie flat when the jacket is buttoned (which should not cause any pinching or bunching at the waist), and the bottom end of the jacket should fall far enough to cover the curve of your bottom.
+You can’t really afford even small gaffes at a high-stakes interview, so have your suit adjusted if it wasn’t tailored to your measurements in the first place: the sleeves should fall to the base of the wrist and leave 1/2″ or so of shirt cuff visible, the lapels should lie flat when the jacket is buttoned (which should not cause any pinching or bunching at the waist), and the bottom end of the jacket should fall far enough to cover the curve of your bottom.